vvolakakis/FORTRAN90_intro/README.md

   When we have installed our compiler, a text editor will be needed.
 Some options: Atom, Emacs, NotePad++, SublimeText, Vim and Neovim, Visual Studio Code, Notepad3.

-  We could either use our Command Promt (Command Window - cmd) to compile first and then run our code.
+  We could either use our Command Prompt (Command Window - cmd) to compile first and then run our code.
 However, the use of IDEs (Integrated Development Environment) is also an option.
 Some options provided by (1) are the following: AbsoftTools, Visual Studio, Code::Blocks, Eclipse-Photran, Geany, NAG Fortran Builder, among others.